microsoft/vcpkg-docs/vcpkg/users/triplets.md

    environment variable `VCPKG_VISUAL_STUDIO_PATH`, or consider it unset
 1. Determine the setting for `VCPKG_PLATFORM_TOOLSET` from the triplet or consider it unset
-1. Gather a list of all pairs of Visual Studio Instances with all toolsets available in those instances
+1. Gather a list of all pairs of Visual Studio instances with all toolsets available in those instances
    - This is ordered first by instance type (Stable, Prerelease, Legacy) and then by toolset version (v143, v142, v141, v140)